Spoons is a matching card game with a special rule that brings it into the same area of “physical card games” as Speed or Spit.

 This continues until one Player achieves a four-of-a-kind.
 If the deck runs out without a Player achieving a four-of-a-kind, the deck is reshuffled from the trash pile, and the process begins again.

-Once a Player does actually have a four-of-a-kind, they make take a spoon from the center.
+Once a Player does actually have a four-of-a-kind, they may take a spoon from the center.
 Once this winning Player has taken their spoon, the card-game portion of Spoons ends.

 From here, the game is one of reaction time and physical speed.
 The remaining Players must scramble to get a spoon of their own from the center of the table.
 The last remaining Player to not have a spoon in their possession is the loser, and they are removed from the game.